abdelhak2406/abdelhak2406.github.io/content/posts/ansible/_index.md

 	- Automation tools can help ensure consistency and reliability in IT operations.
 By using automation to enforce standardized processes and configurations, IT teams can minimize errors and reduce the risk of downtime and security breaches.

----

 ## What is ansible?

 Ansible is an
-- open source, IT automation software application written in Python.
+- Open source, IT automation software application written in Python.
+- It can
+	- configure systems,
+	- deploy software,
-- It can configure systems, deploy software, and orchestrate advanced workflows to support application deployment, system updates, and more.
+	- and orchestrate advanced workflows to support application deployment, system updates, and more.

-Ansible’s main strengths are
+Ansible’s main strengths are :
 - simplicity and ease of use.
 - It also has a strong focus on security and reliability, featuring minimal moving parts.
 It uses OpenSSH for transport
 - Uses a human-readable language that is designed for getting started quickly without a lot of training.